alpinelinux/alpine-mksite/about/index.md

 ## Secure

 Alpine Linux was designed with security in mind.
-The kernel is Grsecurity-patched, and all userland binaries are compiled with Position Independent Executables (PIE) and stack smashing protection.
+The kernel is patched with grsecurity/PaX out of the box, and all userland binaries are compiled as Position Independent Executables (PIE) with stack smashing protection.
 These proactive security features prevent exploitation of entire classes of zero-day and other vulnerabilities.